8 benefits of Quality Assurance

 How can QA boost your onboarding process?
 It’s simple.
 It collects valuable data to standardize your company processes, systematize them and make a profile of how your perfect agent should perform.
 Therefore, you know exactly what to focus on while interviewing a candidate.
 If you already have metrics that you require, it is easier to identify real talents.

 QA research findings can also help you to track how your new employees adapt to their position during onboarding training, what their knowledge gaps are and how to guide them.
-For example, if your Quality Assurance shows that new agents struggle with explaining technical side of software integrations, you know exactly on what to focus.
+For example, if your Quality Assurance shows that new agents struggle with explaining the technical side of software integrations, you know exactly on what to focus.

 #6 Staying up to date